-Our Regulation Implementation Branch has a central role in coordinating regulatory development.
+Our National Operations and Standards Branch has a central role in coordinating regulatory development.
 They work in collaboration with other areas in CASA and industry.

-Changes to the aviation safety regulatory rules are required to:
+Changes to the civil aviation safety regulatory rules are required to:

 - maintain and improve aviation safety performance in Australia